When Do You Charge the GST/HST? Is Your Business Exempt?

 Tax: What are GST, PST and HST?

 Each province in Canada has its own sales tax applied to purchases.
-When the GST took effect, six provinces or regions blended their provincial sales tax with the government’s GST to create a harmonized sales tax (HST).
-These areas are:
+When the GST took effect, some provinces combined their provincial sales tax with the GST to create the HST.

 Which Goods and Services are taxable in Canada?

-Do You Have to Charge GST or HST on Your Sales?
+Do You Have to Charge GST or HST on Your Sales of Taxable Supplies?

 The CRA deems any business with $30,000 or less in revenue to be a small supplier.
-If you don’t qualify as exempt under the zero-rating or you sell items or services that are otherwise exempt, you don’t need to register for or collect GST/HST.
+If you meet the threshold required to be considered a small supplier, you don’t need to register for or charge the GST/HST, regardless of whether you sell exempt or zero-rated goods and services or not.

 Your business must meet at least one of the following conditions to have small-supplier status granted: